Broadband comparison guide: how to compare broadband prices, speed and more

 Step two: What are your comparison priorities?

 This usually consists of a monthly charge and sometimes a one-off installation fee.
-The cheapest broadband deals start below £5 a month, rising to more than £30 per month.
-However, make sure to check whether telephone line rental is included in the advertised price.
-You must have a landline for most fixed-line broadband, which will add £10-12 per month to your bill, though there are some options for broadband without a phone.
+You must have a landline for most fixed-line broadband, and this cost is included in the monthly price, though there are some options for broadband without a phone.

 You can pay a lot more if you want to add a TV package and other services, which can take your monthly bill beyond £50.
 If getting a bargain is an important consideration for you, you can order the comparison table to compare broadband prices – just be careful to read the small print on deals.
 For example, introductory offers can look cheap but can still add up over a long contract.
 The same goes for cheap deals with an expensive one-off installation cost.